 The Grand Lady’s Dress – If you’ve never heard of the Jasmine S34C NEX, it is produced by the same exceptional craftsmen who make Takamine acoustic guitars.
 The same level of quality and craftsmanship that goes into building a Takamine went into building the Jasmine S34C NEX Acoustic Guitar.
 This guitar features a Japanese laminated Spruce top which allows excellent sound and extreme durability while permitting the Jasmine S34C NEX to be sold at an extremely affordable price in comparison to a solid wood guitar.

-Complementing the laminated Spruce is the Aboudikro or Sapele back and sides done in a natural finish.
-Sapele Is used for its sound clarity in many instruments such as ukuleles and harps, and has a beautiful finish reminiscent of mahogany.
-This high-end wood appearance compliments the Jasmine S34C NEX’s venetian-style cutaway and its orchestra style rich, full sound.
+Complementing the laminated Spruce is the Aboudikro or Sapele back and sides are done in a natural finish.
+Sapele Is used for its sound clarity in many instruments such as ukuleles and harps and has a beautiful finish reminiscent of mahogany.
+This high-end wood appearance compliments the Jasmine S34C NEX’s Venetian-style cutaway and its orchestra style rich, full sound.

 Rounding out her appearance, the finish is a smooth satin which maximizes resonance and tone quality.
 It also features full body binding and chrome tuners as the cherry on the top.

 This Jasmine S34C NEX is extremely lightweight, weighing in just under 6 pounds.
 The weight makes it excellent for a beginner.
 Although it is large, full-sized guitar measuring 48 inches long.
 It has a compact body, however, measuring at 18 inches, but thanks to the superior bracing and laminated tonewood deliver exceptional sound production.